rero/rero-mef/INSTALL.rst

 ============

-You need to install `poetry`, it will handle the virtual environment creation for the project in order to sandbox our Python environment, as well as manage the dependency installation, among other things.
+You need to install `poetry`, it will handle the virtual environment creation for the project in order to sandbox the Python environment, as well as manage the dependency installation, among other things.

 Start all dependent services using docker-compose (this will start PostgreSQL,